 - HRIM120 (C or better) or permission of the Department of Business Studies

 - V. Other Pertinent Information

 - An advanced course, using the kitchen laboratory, which focuses on the development of knowledge, abilities (skills), attitudes, and personal qualities which would lead to job success in entry, or specialized level jobs in the commercial or institutional foods industry.
 The principles introduced in this course will be useful to both management and occupational students.
 In addition, the material covered in this course will be useful for the foodservice worker/manager who desires to upgrade or improve his/her job skills and knowledge.
-This course meets Bucks County Community College Core Curriculum, Category II.
-Integration of knowledge "parallel experience" goals and objectives adopted and revised 12/03.

 - VI.
 Catalog Course Description